b-dilly/MK1-FrameDataBot/README.md

 ## Functionality

 After being @mentioned, the bot expects two additional words: the character name and the input you want to search for.
 If "ALL" is used instead of the input, the bot will return a list of all inputs found on Kombat Akademy for that character.
 Due to the way the data is structured, some data may display inaccurately.
-The script has some leniency with misspelling.
+The script has some leniency with misspelling character names.
 As of this commit, you are allowed 2 mispellings.
 If no match for the character's name or input is found, the help message will be returned.

 ## Instructions for Use